-Exercise a high degree of caution in Gabon because of the high levels of crime.
+Exercise a high degree of caution in Gabon because of the high levels of crime and political tension.
 Pay close attention to your personal security at all times.
-Monitor the media and other sources about possible new security risks.

-- Strikes and political demonstrations can occur across Gabon, especially in the capital Libreville and in Port Gentil.
-Avoid large crowds, protests and demonstrations where possible as they may turn violent.
-Be alert and monitor the local media for upcoming political demonstrations and strikes.
+- You could encounter strikes and political demonstrations across Gabon, especially in Libreville and Port Gentil.
+Avoid large crowds, protests and demonstrations - they can turn violent.
+See

-- Incidents of violent crime, including robberies and armed attacks, have been known to occur, especially in the cities of Libreville and Port Gentil.
-Avoid displays of wealth, as this can make you a target for crime.
+- Robberies, armed attacks and other violent crime occurs, especially in Libreville and Port Gentil.
+Avoid displays of wealth - this can make you a target for crime.
 See

 - Australia doesn't have an Embassy or Consulate in Gabon.
 The Canadian Honorary Consul in Libreville, Gabon and the

-Canadian High Commission in Yaoundé, Cameroon, provides consular assistance to Australians in Gabon.
+Canadian High Commission in Yaoundé, Cameroon, can provide consular assistance to Australians in Gabon.
 This service includes the issuance of

 Provisional Travel Documents.
 The